 - The output voltage must match.

-- The amperage must match or exceed that required by the device.
+- The output amperage must match or be greater than that required by the device being charged or powered.

-- The polarity of the connection must be correct.
+- The polarity of the output connection must be correct.

 - The input line voltage (wall or “mains” power) must be supported but is unrelated to compatibility with the device being charged or powered.

 The voltage provided by your charger must match that expected by the device being charged.

 When replacing a charger, this is easy to determine: it’ll be listed on the old charger.
 In your case, the old charger supplied 19 volts, so your replacement must also be 19 volts.

 It’s very important to get the right voltage.
 Some devices are tolerant of variations and work just fine.
 Others, unfortunately, do not.
 Depending on how different the supplied voltage is from what’s required, the device may simply fail, it may work “kind of”, or it may appear to work at the cost of a much shorter lifespan.

 If the voltage is off by enough, it can damage your device.